sukhmanm/amazon-freertos/.github/ISSUE_TEMPLATE/general-inquiry.md

 - Code version: (run ``git describe --tags`` to find it)
 - Project/Demo: [ mqtt_demo_mutual_auth | shadow_demo | custom application | etc... ]
-- If your project is a custom application, please add the relevant code snippet(s) in the section named `Code/Steps to reproduce the bug`.
+- If your project is a custom application, please add the relevant code snippet(s) in the "Code/Steps to reproduce the current status" section.

 **References**
-Please attach any screenshots, logs, etc. relevant to the current issue.
+Attach any screenshots, logs, etc. that may help to provide a better understanding of the highlighted issue.

-**Code/Steps to reproduce current status**
+**Code/Steps to reproduce the current status**
-If applicable, please provide relevant code snippets or concretely-defined steps to reproduce the issue being described and tracked here.
+If applicable, provide the code snippet(s) or concrete instructions used to reproduce the current status.
 Code should be wrapped in the ``'cpp'`` tag in order to be displayed clearly.
 For example:
 ```cpp
 printf("Hello World")
 ```
 **Additional context**
-Add any additional information not included in previous request entries.
+Add any remaining information not included in the previous responses.